 Peter Howell was born to Owen, a solicitor, and his wife Nora, nee Mally, on 25 October 1919.
 He attended Winchester College and Christ Church college, Oxford but left his study course when he was called up in 1939.
 Invalided out of the service in 1943 he became interested in acting through his sister Gillian...

-This transatlantic talent was born John Vincent Hurt on January 22, 1940 in Shirebrook, a coal mining village near the busy market town of Chesterfield, in Derbyshire, England.
-He is the son of Phyllis (Massey), an engineer and one-time actress, and Arnould Herbert Hurt, an Anglican clergyman and mathematician...
+This transatlantic talent was born on January 22, 1940 in Shirebrook, a coal mining village near the busy market town of Chesterfield, in Derbyshire, England.
+He is the son of Phyllis (Massey), an engineer and one-time actress, and Arnould Herbert Hurt, an Anglican clergyman and mathematician.
+The youngest of three children...

 Anton Diffring was a character actor who worked continuously in motion pictures due to his aristocratic, German face and cool, clipped diction, making him ideal for typecasting in British and later American motion pictures as Nazis and other vile, despicable characters.
 What was ironic about his typecasting as a Nazi is that Diffring...